Is an annuity a good investment? This is a surprisingly hard question to answer.

-If you have ever met with a financial adviser about investments, chances are he or she may have proposed annuities as a good way for you to go.
+If you have ever met with a financial advisor about investments, chances are he or she may have proposed annuities as a good way for you to go.
 However, when you scan the blogosphere for posts about investing, you hardly ever read about annuities.
 You read about index funds, mutual funds, stocks and real estate and now and then about bonds … but hardly ever anything about annuities.

 What is an annuity?